-In addition to all applicable municipal requirements, all proposed development located within the vicinity of a provincial highway within the Ministry of Transportation's (MTO) permit control areas as defined under the Public Transportation and Highway Improvement Act will also be subject to MTO approval.
+- In addition to all applicable municipal requirements, all proposed development located within the vicinity of a provincial highway within the Ministry of Transportation's (MTO) permit control areas as defined under the Public Transportation and Highway Improvement Act will also be subject to MTO approval. - h) Electric vehicle charging stations shall be permitted in all land use designations (except natural heritage and hazard lands), subject to site plan control.
+The Municipality's Zoning By-law may establish electric vehicle equipment requirements where private parking is provided for larger-scale mixed-use, medium-high density residential uses, office and industrial developments.